Satoshi Iriki

+Personal life

 His brother Yusaku is also a former baseball player.

+Iriki was born on 3 June 1967.

+Death

-Iriki was born on 3 June 1967, and died in a traffic collision on 10 February 2023.
+Iriki died in a traffic collision on 10 February 2023.
 He was involved in a frontal collision while driving his personal vehicle near his hometown.
 Iriki was rushed to the hospital where he died 2 hours later.
 Death was attributed to massive head injuries.
 He was 55 years old.